-- loss of consciousness instead of tranquillisation - sedation with loss of alertness - compromised airway and breathing - cardiovascular and respiratory collapse - interaction with medicines already prescribed or illicit substances taken (can cause side effects such as akathisia, disinhibition) - disinhibition - paradoxical excitation, although uncommon (less than 1% of people given benzodiazepines). - possible damage to patient-clinician relationship - underlying coincidental physical disorders.
+- loss of consciousness instead of tranquillisation - sedation with loss of alertness - compromised airway and breathing - cardiovascular and respiratory collapse - interaction with medicines already prescribed or illicit substances taken (can cause side effects such as acute dystonia (conventional antipsychotics given to those who have used stimulants), akathisia, disinhibition).
+A number of prescribed (e.g., methadone) and illicit drugs (e.g., cocaine) and novel psychoactive substances (e.g., synthetic cannabinoid receptor agonists) can cause QT prolongation. - paradoxical excitation, although uncommon (less than 1% of people given benzodiazepines). - possible damage to patient-clinician relationship - underlying coincidental physical disorders.

-There is evidence that drugs given orally can be as effective as those administered intra-muscularly and, because of the greater risks associated with parenteral treatment, tranquillisation in police custody should be restricted to oral therapy.
-In any event it is not considered that what may be only a few minutes shorter onset of action or more rapid time to peak effect justify the risks attendant upon the use of parenteral medication in this setting.
-The proposed treatment should be explained to the disturbed patient, as most individuals will cooperate with an oral dosing regime with appropriate explanation and support from the HCP.
-In circumstances where the detainee lacks capacity to consent to the treatment, the HCP may still administer oral medication provided the HCP considers it to be in the person's best interests and the individual complies.
+The proposed treatment should be explained to the disturbed detainee, as most individuals will cooperate with an oral dosing regime with appropriate explanation and support from the HCP.
+In circumstances where the detainee lacks capacity to consent to the treatment, the HCP may still administer oral medication provided the HCP considers it to be in the person's best interests and they comply.

-If pre-RT is considered necessary, particularly prior to formal diagnosis and where there is any uncertainty about previous medical history (including history of cardiovascular disease), uncertainty regarding current medication, or possibility of current illicit drug/alcohol intoxication, lorazepam is the drug of choice.
+If pre-RT is considered necessary, particularly prior to formal diagnosis and where there is any uncertainty about previous medical history (including history of cardiovascular disease), uncertainty regarding current medication, or possibility of substance intoxication or withdrawal, lorazepam is the drug of choice.
 The dosage should be the minimum necessary to achieve the desired effect.
-Failure to reduce agitation suggests tolerance and/or severe ABD and transfer to hospital should be considered.
+Failure to reduce agitation suggests tolerance and/or severe ABD and mandates the expedition of transfer to hospital.

-Transfer to hospital should be by ambulance in preference; that said, if ABD is escalating and the patient is hot to touch/ hyperthermic, and the emergency ambulance is not available consideration for police vehicle transfer should be made (blue light) and pre-alert the receiving hospital.
+Transfer to hospital should be by ambulance in preference; that said, if ABD is escalating and the patient is hot to touch/hyperthermic, and the emergency ambulance is not available consideration for police vehicle transfer should be made (blue light) and pre-alert the receiving hospital.